 - Dr. Zoidberg from Futurama once claimed to have taken correspondence courses on Murderology and Murderonomy.

-- These obviously exist in real life, although the choice of lessons tend to be a lot less colourful here.
-Famous distance schools include the Art Instruction School (see below) and the Charles Atlas exercise routine.
+- These obviously exist in real life, although the choice of lessons tend to be a lot less colorful here.
+Famous distance schools include the Art Instruction School (see below), International Correspondence Schools (famous for their ads from the 80s featuring Celebrity Endorsements from the likes of Sally Struthers and William Shatner that burned the phrase "Do you want to make more money?
+Sure, we all do," into the brains of a generation), and the Charles Atlas exercise routine.
 Nowadays, a lot of them are available online.
 Chances are this page's ads are of them.

 - Almost every major university in America now has a distance education department, some offering full degree programs.
-Some of these are extensions of mail-based services that date back to the 60's and earlier, but widespread Internet access and standardized platforms for content deployment have made classes much easier to manage.
+Some of these are extensions of mail-based services that date back to the 1960s and earlier, but widespread Internet access and standardized platforms for content deployment have made classes much easier to manage.
 While primarily-online schools like the University of Phoenix still carry a stigma in some circles, their perception is improving as graduates enter the workforce and prove themselves.
-Of courses, the diploma mills have modernized as well; for a few hundred dollars, you too can earn a Ph.D. or a black belt.
+Of course, the diploma mills have modernized too; for a few hundred dollars, you too can earn a PhD or a black belt.

 - That being said, however, it is easy to be scammed with these types of institutions.
 Make sure you're getting your online degree from an actual accredited institution, and not a diploma mill.